urbit/urbit.org-reloaded/content/faq.md

 ### What are proxies? {#proxies}

-Proxies are seeds derived from your master ticket used to generate sub-wallets, which are in turn used to generate keys that have the ability to execute different Urbit ID functions associated with your Urbit identity.
+Proxies are seeds derived from your master ticket used to generate sub-wallets, which in turn are used to generate keys that have the ability to execute different Urbit ID functions associated with your Urbit identity.
 Proxies generally have more restricted capabilities than your ownership seed.
-These capabilities include: spawning child identities, voting, and setting networking keys.
+These capabilities include spawning child identities, voting, and setting networking keys.

 - Transfer proxy: Can transfer your identity to another Ethereum address.
 - Spawn Proxy: For stars and galaxies only.
 Can create new child identities.